-In the first half of 2014, FDA’s Center for Veterinary Medicine approved two new equine drugs—TILDREN manufactured by Ceva Sante Animale and OSPHOS manufactured by Dechra, Ltd.—intended to control the clinical signs of navicular syndrome, a common cause of forelimb lameness in horses.
+In the first half of 2014, FDA approved two new equine drugs—TILDREN distributed by Ceva Sante Animale and OSPHOS distributed by Dechra, Ltd.—intended to control the clinical signs of navicular syndrome, a common cause of forelimb lameness in horses.
 Below is a brief reference guide for equine veterinarians on both drugs.

 What are the active ingredients in TILDREN and OSPHOS and how do they work?